UANDES-4103-201910/course-project-macanepa-vicorrea-1-2/README.md

 * If you see the admin modals incomplete (without titles, user emails, etc), please press ENTER on the url.
 This is for an error loading the javascript.

 * Postman collection link: https://www.getpostman.com/collections/9f04bfe4bacef5e587a8

+Posts (create, view, view publisher, comment [tag user by @username], report, follow, show images & attachments like/dislike, share, show location)

+Search ([posts by Title/description & Author] [profiles by Nickname & location])

+Admin(manage [users, posts, blacklist, dumpster, suspension list, block list])

+SuperAdmin(manage same as admin plus [admins, users(make admin)]) #In this assignment the default Admin is SuperAdmin (user_id:2, admin_id:1).
+If yo want to test normal admin capabilities set the attribute super_admin:false to admin_id:1

+UserProfile(view, modify, recent posts, recent activity (like, dislike, share, comment)

+ToS/AUP (show) #they have temporary modals in where the final files will be shown